Usage

 - Pulled changes are reflected immediately in the Designer

-- When multiple remotes are configured, a remote selector dropdown appears
+- When multiple remotes are configured, a remote selector appears

 Fetch